 While most people are aware that bulimia is a common eating disorder, many don’t know it is also a very serious mental health condition that carries potentially life-threatening consequences if left untreated.
 Typically, people who develop bulimia nervosa have an obsession with their body shape and weight; engaging in cycles of binge-eating and purging to help eliminate “extra” calories from their diet.
 There is some stigma surrounding the disorder, mainly because most people do not know anything more about the condition than what they have seen on television and in film.
-There is much more individuals and families should know about bulimia eating disorder.
+There are many more individuals and families that should know about the facts about bulimia eating disorder.

 Five Important Facts About Bulimia Nervosa

 Before an individual begins searching for bulimia treatment centers they should first understand bulimia nervosa is a mental disorder.
 According to the National Association of Anorexia Nervosa and Associated Disorders, common mental disorders like bulimia nervosa are the most fatal mental health conditions in the US today.
 Because people with bulimia may also have co-occurring mental disorders like depression and anxiety, feelings of shame and guilt surrounding eating disordered behaviors can worsen over time without treatment, potentially resulting in self-harm or even suicide.

 People with bulimia nervosa may obsess over their body shape, caloric intake, types of food they eat and their exercise routine.
 One of the main compulsive behaviors of bulimia nervosa is binge-eating large amounts of food in a short period of time.
 These binge episodes are often followed by intense feelings of guilt and embarrassment and the need to purge calories.